xiekunwhy/bsa/README.md

 It is wise to set -ab T when the direction of delta snp-index is not meaningful.

+For mutmap, please give the same sample name for -b1 and -p1.

 Reference:

 SNP-Index and Delta SNP-index, [Fekih R, Takagi H, Tamiru M, et al. MutMap+: genetic mapping and mutant identification without crossing in rice[J].
 PloS one, 2013, 8(7): e68529.](https://doi.org/10.1371/journal.pone.0068529)